Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Whole coffee beans for garnish

-ESPRESSO POWDER: If you do not have or cannot find espresso powder, you can substitute ½ cup of strong brewed coffee.
-And if you do have the espresso powder and want an even stronger coffee jolt, you can substitute the ½ cup hot water for ½ cup strong hot coffee.
+And if you do have the espresso powder and want an even stronger coffee jolt, you can substitute a half cup of hot water for a half cup of strong hot coffee.

 COFFEE BEANS: You can substitute chocolate-covered coffee beans for uncoated coffee beans.

-How to Make This Tiramisu Cake Recipe
+How To Make Tiramisu Cake

 OUR RECIPE DEVELOPER SAYS